 Bids are considered one at a time, sequentially, thus not always gaining the highest possible return for publishers.
-This process was a breakthrough at first, but left the door open for further advancements to be made – header bidding, the prime example.
+This process was a breakthrough initially but left the door open for further advancements – header bidding, the prime example.

 Programmatic Advertising Explained: Build, Test, Tweak

 Media buyers with a good portion of their ad spend dedicated to programmatic advertising expect the a la carte ability to build out their creatives as they see fit, test the results of display ads in real-time, and make tweaks quickly and easily.